rust-lang/book/2018-edition/src/ch09-02-recoverable-errors-with-result.md

 the file we’re trying to open doesn’t exist yet.
 So, we `match` on `f`, but we also then have an inner `match` on `error.kind()`.

-The condition we want to check in the match guard is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
+The condition we want to check in the inner match is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
 If it is, we try to create the file with `File::create`.
-However, because `File::create` could also fail, we need to add another inner `match` statement as well.
-When the file can’t be opened, a different error message will be printed.
-The last arm of the outer `match` stays the same so the program panics on any error besides the missing file error.
+However, because `File::create` could also fail, we need a second arm in the  inner `match` statement.
+When the file can’t be created, a different error message will be printed.
+The second arm of the outer `match` stays the same so the program panics on any error besides the missing file error.